olshevski/compose-navigation-reimagined/README.md

 ### NavBackstack

-This is a read-only class that you may use to access current backstack entries.
-It is backed up by [MutableState](https://developer.android.com/reference/kotlin/androidx/compose/runtime/MutableState), so it will notify Compose about changes.
+This is a read-only class that you may use to access current backstack entries and the last NavAction.
+The properties are backed up by [MutableState](https://developer.android.com/reference/kotlin/androidx/compose/runtime/MutableState), so Compose will be notified about the changes.

 If you want to listen for backstack changes outside of composition you may set `onBackstackChange` listener in NavController.